 The Facility Managers, David & Nina, are always at the meal when they are able and you can share anything with them.

 I prepared a great meal with all the extras but it did not seem to be appreciated.
 Do they really need what I am offering?

 Yes.
 The nutrition you are providing is precisely what they need for mind and body.

 Micah House guests come from all over the world, a variety of cultures and diets.
 We don’t all eat alike.
-Micah House recommends that you prepare a straightforward meal, without additional sauces and such (see below).
+Micah House recommends that you prepare a straightforward, plain meal, without additional sauces and such (see below).

 Good foods to use: beef, chicken, fish, rice, potato, fresh vegetables, fresh fruits.
 Barbequed meats and make-your-own pizza is usually popular too.

-Foods to stear away from: pasta, pork (all varities), most casseroles are too “blended together” for people to feel comfortable with.
+Foods to steer away from: pasta, pork (all varieties), most casseroles are too “blended together” for people to feel comfortable with.